 Considering West Wendover straddles the Nevada/Utah border, it’s no surprise that the town got its start as a fueling station in the middle of the desert.
-Originally, a single light bulb towered above the gas station and at the time, was the only light in the surrounding desert landscape for miles upon miles.
-Wendover then boomed during the war when the Army Air Corps built a bomber training base here, later hosted one of the largest military reserves in the world.
+Initially, a single light bulb towered above the gas station and at the time was the only light in the surrounding desert landscape for miles upon miles.
+Wendover then boomed during the war when the Army Air Corps built a bomber training base here, which later hosted one of the largest military reserves in the world.
 Today, visitors can take in some culture at the historic Wendover Airfield Museum.
 Interestingly, scenes for the movie Independence Day were filmed here too.

-The nearby Bonneville Salt Flats are a magnet for speed demons, and the site of a top land speed record—set at almost 630 miles per hour!
+The nearby Bonneville Salt Flats are a magnet for speed demons and the site of a top land speed record—set at almost 630 miles per hour!
 Looking over the salt flats to the east from the top of Three Mile Mountain, it’s also possible to see the curvature of the earth, which is quite an experience.
-Other sights are nearby Blue Lake, a geothermal-fed lake that accommodates year-round scuba diving, and the West Wendover Trails System, which includes Leppy Hills Trails.
-There’s amazing fishing in nearby lakes—including the original strain of Lahontan Cutthroat Trout at Pilot Peak, which is also Nevada’s most ultra-prominent mountain.
+Other sights nearby are Blue Lake, a geothermal-fed lake that accommodates year-round scuba diving, and the West Wendover Trails System, which includes Leppy Hills Trails.
+There’s fantastic fishing in nearby lakes—including the original strain of Lahontan Cutthroat Trout at Pilot Peak, which is also Nevada’s most ultra-prominent mountain.

 “Come Grow With Us”

 Wendover began to substantiate itself as a small city in the early 1930s–40s as the introduction of legalized gambling in the State of Nevada began to take off.
 William “Bill” Smith founded a small cobblestone service station, with that one single bulb, which provided a much-needed rest stop to travelers making the trek across the desert terrain of western Utah and eastern Nevada.
 This station is now known as the Wendover Nugget.